 Studio photographers will appreciate that the Nikon D5 (unlike the G85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
+Both the D5 and the G85 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the G85 was followed by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Panasonic G85 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5 or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.